paulokuriki/chest_xray_jpr/README.md

       To process all DICOM files, supress the -l parameter

-The following files should be submitted to SPR bucket:
+At the end of the process, the following files should be submitted to SPR bucket:
 - anon_exams.csv
 - anon_images.zio